Demon (comics): Plot

-The OSS backtrace Jimmy to Sweet Pea and imprison her at Osaka Castle, with a bizarre arrangement of adversaries to create obstacles for demon possession.
+The OSS find Sweet Pea and imprison her at Osaka Castle, but she is able to send secret messages.
 Hunter plans to harvest Sweet Pea's blood over several months to make a demon army and replace world leaders.
-Six months later he executes her for sending secret messages and harvests her remaining blood to complete his army.
+Six months later, he executes her and harvests her remaining blood to complete his army.

 Jimmy finds himself conscious but sense-deprived.
 He reasons that he possessed an unborn fetus.
-Later, Jimmy is born, possesses an adult, and sends a message for Sweet Pea.
+Later, Jimmy is born, possesses an adult, and sends a message to Sweet Pea.

 Seven months earlier, Sweet Pea receives Jimmy's warning that Hunter is still alive.
-She faces a dilemma: the only way to locate Hunter is to be captured, but if she is captured she will not be able to fight Hunter.
-She recollects that each possession creates a parallel world where the suicide attempt failed, a certain fourth-dimensional distance apart.
-Sweet Pea possesses an astronaut and suicides in outer space, where the next-closest human is the same astronaut in the parallel universe.
+She faces a dilemma: the only way to locate Hunter is to be captured, but if she is captured, she will not be able to fight Hunter.
+She recalls that each possession creates a parallel universe in which the possessor survives the suicide attempt.
+Sweet Pea possesses an astronaut and suicides in outer space, where the next-closest human is the same astronaut in a parallel universe.
 She goes to that universe's Earth and finds its Sweet Pea.
-One of them becomes captured while the other receives the prisoner's messages and plans an attack.
+One of them is captured, and the other receives the prisoner's messages and plans an attack.
 Months later, the free Sweet Pea receives Jimmy's message and they reunite.

-Sweet Pea declares victory but they both find life boring and decide to stop Hunter.
-They spend a month training, then create hundreds of duplicates using the entire human presence in space.
-Hours before Hunter's scheduled world coup, they launch their attack, with high casualties on both sides.
-The castle gate becomes a killing zone and Hunter releases failsafes, killing friend and foe.
+Sweet Pea declares victory, but they both find life boring and decide to stop Hunter.
+They spend a month training, then create hundreds of duplicates using the entire human population in space.
+Hours before Hunter's scheduled world takeover, they launch their attack, with high casualties on both sides.
+The castle gate becomes a killing zone, and Hunter releases failsafes, killing friend and foe.
 Jimmy directly engages and overpowers Hunter, who orders the lab guards to reinforce him.
 Distracted, Jimmy is captured by Hunter.

-Hunter wants Jimmy to witness his victory, but Sweet Pea has taken over the lab – their actual goal – and exsanguinated a hundred duplicates for the demonizer's range to engulf the entire Earth, demonizing every human.
-Hunter's agents kill themselves in the planned coup but there is no one left to possess.
+Hunter wants Jimmy to witness his victory, but Sweet Pea has taken over the lab – their actual goal – and exsanguinated one hundred duplicates to demonize every human on Earth.
+Hunter's agents kill themselves in the planned coup, but there is no one left to possess.
 Hunter's last failsafes kill everyone at the castle and lab.

-Far away, one Jimmy and Sweet Pea watch news reports of the events.
+Far away from the battle, a Jimmy and a Sweet Pea watch news reports of the events.
 With everyone a demon and no one to possess, they are all equal and mortal.
-Sweet Pea is upset as this reality weighs on her.
-Jimmy recalls that Gellman said there was another way to make a possession, and considers the challenge of becoming a good person.
+Sweet Pea is upset at this reality.
+Jimmy recalls that Gellman had said there was another way to make a possession, and considers the challenge of becoming a good person.